yeah/ansible-uberspace/README.md

 Or if you use [Planio](https://plan.io), simply enter your URL via **Settings** &rarr; **Repositories** &rarr; *your repo* &rarr; **Edit** &rarr; **Post-Receive webhook URL**

+### Cleanup

+As the Uberspace Playbook is still in development, it would make sense for you to run the cleanup tasks after every update from this repo.
+The cleanup tasks remove any files/configurations on your Uberspace which previous versions of the playbook may have installed but which are no longer needed.
+You can run the cleanup tasks like so:

+`ansible-playbook cleanup.yml`

 ## License

 MIT.